Tier II Reporting: Under SARA Title III, these reports by are due yearly by March 1 for the prior calendar year.

 P.L.
 99-499 is the Emergency Planning and Community Right-to-Know Act of 1986, Title III of the "Superfund and Amendments and Reauthorization Act of 1986" (SARA).

-Information about these hazardous chemicals and locations within La Crosse County is available for public review:
+Information about these hazardous chemicals and locations within La Crosse County are available, please contact the Emergency Management Office:

 Emergency Management Office